ArnoutDevos/maml-cifar-fs/README.md

-# Model-Agnostic Meta-Learning
+# Model-Agnostic Meta-Learning on Omniglot, miniImageNet, and CIFAR-FS

-This repo contains code accompaning the paper, 	[Model-Agnostic Meta-Learning for Fast Adaptation of Deep Networks (Finn et al., ICML 2017)](https://arxiv.org/abs/1703.03400).
-It includes code for running the few-shot supervised learning domain experiments, including sinusoid regression, Omniglot classification, and MiniImagenet classification.
+This repo extends the original MAML code ([link](https://github.com/cbfinn/maml), [ICML 2017 paper](https://arxiv.org/abs/1703.03400)) [1] with CIFAR-FS classification based on the splits in Luca et al. [2].
+It includes code for running the few-shot supervised learning domain experiments, including sinusoid regression, Omniglot classification, MiniImagenet classification, and the newly added CIFAR-FS classification.

 For the experiments in the RL domain, see [this codebase](https://github.com/cbfinn/maml_rl).